ReXTime/ReXTime/README.md

     --save_path ${save_path}
 ```

 Here we only provide the ground truth file of validation set in 'data/rextime_val.jsonl'.
-To access on the test set, please submit the predicted file to [ReXTime Leaderboard]()(Coming soon!).
+To access on the test set, please submit the predicted file to [ReXTime Leaderboard](https://codalab.lisn.upsaclay.fr/competitions/19587?secret_key=b75b74e0-dc01-4a4f-8bb7-06d172637ef5).

 ## Acknowledgement
 * The evaluation code is build from [Moment-detr](https://github.com/jayleicn/moment_detr).